 With a restaurant reservation:

 Reservations for the Musashi Sky Restaurant on the lower observation deck secure diners admission tickets to the tower.
-Reservations can be made online (Japanese only, from 31 days in advance, starting at midnight) or by phone (03-3623-0634, between 10:00 and 18:00 on weekdays only, from one month in advance).
+Reservations can be made online (from 31 days in advance, starting at midnight) or by phone (03-3623-0634, between 10:00 and 18:00 on weekdays only, from one month in advance).